Thorbjørn Jagland: Minister of Foreign Affairs

 In February 2000, still reeling from the 36.9 fiasco and the growing popularity of deputy party leader Stoltenberg, Jagland withdraw as a prime minister candidate.
 Speaking to the national council of Labour on 10 February 2000, Jagland said "If I were to continue as prime minister candidate, and especially if I should return as prime minister, the pressure that has been put against me the last three years will only continue and increase in strength."
 Only 35 days later, the first cabinet of Bondevik resigned following a motion of confidence.
 A new Labour cabinet, to be led by Jens Stoltenberg, was announced by King Harald V on 17 March 2000.
 Jagland was chosen for Minister of Foreign Affairs.

 One of his first acts as Minister of Foreign Affairs was to visit Belgrade, three years before its collapse.
 Jagland wanted to improve foreign aid to Yugoslavia and try to find a peaceful solution to the Yugoslav wars.
 Jagland engineered financial and material support to the forces in Yugoslavia who were opposed to Slobodan Milosevic, a move that increased the popularity of the opposition to Milosevic and his eventual fall from power.
 The Norwegian Ministry of Foreign Affairs furnished computers that helped in revealing the electoral fraud perpetrated by Milosevic.
 The Norwegian contribution was instrumental in the overthrow of the Milosevic government and Jagland was the first to be invited to the victory celebrations.

+Jagland again made national headlines in a similar fashion to the publicity about "The Norwegian House" and "36.9%", this time for the phrase "Bongo from Congo", which Jagland used when referring to Omar Bongo, the President of Gabon, when he was visiting Norway.
+Jagland stated on 2 February 2001 on the nationally broadcast television show I kveld med Per Ståle on TV 2 that "everybody at the Ministry of Foreign Affairs went around saying that 'now you are going to meet with Bongo from Congo'".
+The term "Bongo" and "Congo" has been seen by many as a racial slur.